SamirTouira/EmailAppointmentPlanner/README.md

-# EmailAppointmentPlanner
+# PHP Email-based Appointment Workflow

-This is a simple email appointment scheduler that makes things easier for you.
-Why?
+This is a lightweight, automated appointment management system in PHP.

+It handles the full workflow by email:

+- A client submits an appointment request via a form.
+- The recipient (coach, business owner, etc.) receives an email and can:
+  - accept the requested time,
+  - decline it,
+  - or refuse it and propose a new time slot via an internal HTML form.
+- The client then receives a follow-up email and can accept or decline the new time slot.
+- Each step is secured with tokens and tracked via simple JSON files.

-You just need to call the PHP file when a form is submitted.
+You just need to call the main PHP endpoint when a form is submitted - the rest of the logic (tokens, validation, rescheduling and emails) is handled for you.

-The script then offers the appointment from the form to the recipient, who can accept, decline, or refuse.
-It also offers another appointment via an internal HTML form, which can be accepted or declined, all via email.

-Coming soon!
+More detailed documentation and examples coming soon.